- Dale Schultz

 Swimming & Diving Coaches

-Dale Schultz enters his first season at Florida in 2014-15 after being named the head diving coach by head coach Gregg Troy on July 11, 2014.
+Dale Schultz enters his second season at Florida in 2015-16 after being named the head diving coach by head coach Gregg Troy on July 11, 2014.
+In his first season in Gainesville (2014-15), Schultz coached Kahlia Warner and Zach Hernandez to accomplishments that haven’t happened in years.

 “We are very excited to have Dale with us in Gainesville,” Troy said.
 “He brings a wealth of knowledge and experience to our program.
 Having been in the conference (SEC), Dale knows the level of competition and what it takes for our student-athletes to succeed.”